snsavage/snsavage-netlify/source/blog/2016-10-14-the_making_of_retrocasts.html.markdown

 end
 ```

-As this writing this post, the project has 75% test coverage.
+As of writing this post, the project has 75% test coverage.
 The biggest gap is in the code that controls the user-facing cli.
 This code remains untested because manually testing the code was straightforward and due to time constraints with the project.
 Unsurprisingly, this section of code is also the least organized.

-One problem that I had early on when with testing was a slow test suite caused by the number of HTTP request made to the RailsCasts website.
+One problem that I had early on with testing was a slow test suite caused by the number of HTTP request made to the RailsCasts website.
 To fix this problem, I added [VCR](https://github.com/vcr/vcr) gem.
 VCR records HTTP calls from the test suite and then plays back those recordings each time the test suite runs.
 Essentially, the gem saves a copy of the webpage and then it intercepts the HTTP calls by responding with the saved page.
 This trick greatly improved the test suite speed.

 Overall, I'm happy with the TDD approach.
 Having the tests definitely helped me think through each problem the code is solving.
 Additionally, it's a very efficient way to interact with your code, as opposed to manually testing everything in a Ruby console.

 ## Code Structure

 One of the biggest challenges faced during the RetroCasts project, was how to best structure the code.
-Even though I was primarily writing tests first, I quickly found that I needed to be thinking a little bit farther ahead about how my code should interact.
+Even though I was primarily writing tests first, I quickly found that I needed to be thinking a little bit further ahead about how my code should interact.
 On a number of occasions code was moved from one class to another or modules were turned into classes.

 I was also trying to work with some thought toward future expansion of the project.
 In particular, how I could easily add additional data sources.
 This idea influenced many of my design choices.